- Virtual reality (VR) allows architects to experience and understand buildings before they actually exist.

 Then there’s MR: Mixing together aspects of VR and AR, MR takes virtual objects and overlays them onto the real world.
 Two people (say, an architect and a structural engineer based in another country) can be networked into a virtual world where they can interact together with a virtual building on a real site.

-One benefit of VR is that it can be rendered at different Levels of Detail (LOD), so an architect in the early design phase could have an immersive experience in a non-photorealistic room, just to get a sense of spatial relationships and massing.
-Or the experience could be hyperreal, so that a VR video could have soft sunlight filtering down through a clerestory window, with the sound of birds chirping outside (for client presentations).
+One benefit of virtual reality in architecture is that it can be rendered at different Levels of Detail (LOD), so an architect in the early design phase could have an immersive experience in a non-photorealistic room, just to get a sense of spatial relationships and massing.
+Or the experience could be hyperreal so that a VR video could have soft sunlight filtering down through a clerestory window, with the sound of birds chirping outside (for client presentations).

-Increasingly, architects are integrating VR hardware such as HTC Vive and Oculus with BIM software.
-“This will allow architects and clients alike to truly understand the spatial qualities of the project,” says Kim Baumann Larsen, an architect and the VR advisor for The Future Group.
+Increasingly, architects are integrating VR hardware such as HTC Vive and Oculus with BIM (Building Information Modeling) software.
+“This will allow architects and clients alike to truly understand the spatial qualities of the project,” says Kim Baumann Larsen, an architect and CEO of the AR/VR design and consulting firm Dimension Design.
 “This spatial understanding should make clients more confident in the design and reduce time spent in meetings and the use of lateral design revisions.”

 VR requires a fair amount of expertise, and it’s challenging for architects to find work time to experiment with the technology.
 “For the most part, VR relies on gaming engines to develop these immersive experiences,” Mottle says.
 “That has a whole different workflow and paradigm than architecture.”

 He hopes that manufacturers will see the potential for developing VR solutions specifically geared toward architecture.
-Already, some firms are translating BIM data into VR with platforms such as Autodesk LIVE and Stingray, which maintains important building data that other gaming systems don’t capture.
+Already, some firms are translating BIM data into VR with platforms in and effort to maintains important building data that other gaming systems don’t capture.
 For now, though, gaming systems tend to focus on creating idealized end-user VR experiences rather than applications for iterative building-project design and construction.

 The more architects get involved with VR, the more they can shape the future marketplace.
 “I’d really like to see these VR companies realize that there’s a market beyond gaming and the consumer market,” Mottle says.
 “I would like them to see that there are some huge opportunities and synergies with the design world.”